aws-samples/serverless-test-samples/python-test-samples/kinesis-lambda-dynamodb/README.md

 ### System Under Test (SUT)

 The SUT is a streaming data processing system.
 A Lambda function has an Event Source Mapping to a Kinesis Data Stream.
-The Lambda Event Source Mapping(ESM) polls the Kinesis Data Stream and then synchronously invokes the Lambda function with a batch of messages.
+The Lambda Event Source Mapping (ESM) polls the Kinesis Data Stream and then synchronously invokes the Lambda function with a batch of messages.
 The Lambda function processes batches of messages and writes results to a DynamoDB Table.

 ![System Under Test (SUT)](img/system-under-test.png)

 ### Goal

 The goal of this example is to show how to test Lambda functions that are part of a streaming data processing application.
-In streaming workloads the number of messages that are sent to Lambda in a batch can change with the rate of messages being published to the stream, so we show testing with different sized batches.
+In streaming workloads, the number of messages that are sent to Lambda in a batch can change with the rate of messages being published to the stream, so we show testing with different sized batches.

 ### Description